shoemakers Museum

 The Shoemakers Museum houses the extensive collection of the Clarks family and their renowned footwear business.
 A specially designed archive safeguards The Alfred Gillett Trust’s vast holdings, which include more than 100,000 notable shoes, business records, and family documents.
 Spanning two centuries of shoemaking heritage, this remarkable collection showcases how Clarks transformed the Quaker village of Street into a globally recognised name.
 Shoemakers Museum is a brand new visitor attraction making these collections available to the public for the first time.

-Some features of the Museum will include:
+Some features of the Museum include:

-Street’s Story: The village’s legacy of innovation, from its role in education and social movements to its contributions to industries beyond shoemaking.
+• Street’s Story: The village’s legacy of innovation, from its role in education and social movements to its contributions to industries beyond shoemaking.

-The Art of Shoemaking: Visitors can explore how Clarks' footwear has been crafted over the centuries, from handmade techniques to modern production methods.
+• The Art of Shoemaking: Visitors can explore how Clarks' footwear has been crafted over the centuries, from handmade techniques to modern production methods.
 Interactive displays will offer hands-on experiences, including designing shoes and experimenting with the tools once used by factory workers.

 THE DETAILS